chaith1912/chaith1912/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp;
+- 🔭 &nbsp; Currently learning Mobile Application Development using Flutter.
-- 🤔 &nbsp; Exploring new technologies..
+- 🤔 &nbsp; Exploring new technologies.
 - 🎓 &nbsp; Pursuing B.E in Artificial Intelligence and Machine Learning.
-- 🌱 &nbsp;
 - ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.